Bangladesh achieves laudable success in heath sector: Ranga

-RANGPUR : State Minister for Local Government, Rural Development and Cooperatives Alhaj Mashiur Rahman Ranga yesterday said Bangladesh already achieved laudable success in the heath sector, reports BSS.
+RANGPUR, – State Minister for Local Government, Rural Development and Cooperatives Alhaj Mashiur Rahman Ranga here yesterday said Bangladesh already achieved laudable success in the heath sector, reports BSS.

 “The present government, led by Prime Minister Sheikh Hasina, has been implementing massive programmes for further improving the health sector to ensure quality medicare services for every citizen,” he said.